Malizma333/linerider-userscript-mods/README.md

 Generates an image from any supported image file format.
 Includes clamping feature for limiting number of layers.
 Be careful about rendering larger images as it may crash the site.

+### SVG Generator

+Generates an svg file for download from a selection of lines.

 ### Text Mod

 Generates text typed in a text box.
 Needs a Line Rider font JSON file, which can be found in the font folder.